Fraud and Theft Charges

 DIVERSIONARY PROGRAMS FOR FIRST-TIME OFFENDERS

 Keeping a theft conviction off your record is critical.
-Denton County has certain first-offender programs that can prevent a theft charge and other offense from becoming a permanent blemish on your record.
-These programs prevent you from having to plead to a theft charge (and thus, from being convicted of a theft charge), and ultimately result in your eligibility to have all record of your arrest for theft expunged from your record.
-Because you are asked to give up certain constitutional rights in order to participate in diversionary programs like pretrial diversion, you are required to be represented by counsel.
+Denton County has first-offender programs that can prevent a theft charge from becoming a permanent blemish on your record.
+These programs prevent you from having to plead to a theft charge, and from being convicted of a theft charge.
+Such programs ultimately result in your eligibility to have all record of your arrest for theft expunged from your record.
+You are required to be represented by counsel, because you are asked to give up certain constitutional rights in order to participate these programs.